alsash110/comm-2216-obs/README.md

 Working as a group for a project was extremely beneficial to everyone involved and taught us better interpersonal skills.
 This project made us realize how nice working together as a group was and we enjoyed being able to work collectively as a team to create something that we are both proud of.
 We are looking forward to working on a project together if we are ever given the chance to.

-Thank you for reading our basics to Linux guide and we hope that you learned something by following through our instructions.
+Thank you for reading our OBS guide and we hope that you learned something by following through our instructions.

 This document was built on: <a href="https://github.com/pmarsceill/just-the-docs"><h2>Just the Docs</h2></a>